90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Hey {first_name}, remember me?

-This one starts with a question which, in this case, is the attention grabber you need to remind the recipient about your meeting and get them to write back.
+The first one starts with a question which, in this case, is the attention grabber you need to remind the recipient about your meeting and get them to write back.

-Plus, like some other subject lines discussed in this post, it includes the recipient’s first name which is a great thing to do if you want to connect with the prospect on a personal level.
+Plus, like some other subject lines discussed in this post, it includes the recipient’s first name, which is a great thing to do if you want to connect with the prospect on a personal level.

 In fact, adding the recipient’s name in your email subject line can increase the chances of your email getting opened and possibly answered by almost 20%.